gatperdut/coding_challenge_2/README.md

 For example, the following fractal could be described as follows:

-*Take the line segment, divide it in 3 subsegment, and break and pull the central subsegment from its middle point so that 2 lines result from it.*
+*Take the line segment, divide it in 3 subsegments, and break and pull the central subsegment from its middle point so that 2 lines result from it.*

 ![](https://georgemdallas.files.wordpress.com/2014/05/fractal4.jpg)